AlexanderWinters/kknds_wiki/wiki/docs/docker.md

 ## Building

 To build you need a Dockerfile.
-They are simple to make but you need to inspect the app you want to package.
+They are simple to make, but you need to inspect the app you want to package.
 You first need to figure what environment you need and then the sequence that Docker will build the container image.
 For a simple react app the following Dockerfile can be used:

 ```dockerfile
 FROM node:23.3.0-alpine